ibqn/lead-manager-django/readme.md

 ## Getting started

-Starte server by running the following command in the virtual environment
+Start server by running the following command in the virtual environment

 ```shell
 python manage.py runserver localhost:4000